 For example, a level I quoted price is the real-time bid and ask price for a security that trades on the Nasdaq or over-the-counter markets.
-They do not disclose which market makers are bidding for or the security, whether there are limit orders on the security, or the size of potential trades at a particular price.
+They do not disclose which market makers are bidding for or offering the security, whether there are limit orders on the security, or the size of potential trades at a particular price.

 A level II quoted price is a set of real-time trading information for a security that trades on the Nasdaq or over-the-counter markets.
-It includes the real-time bid price, ask price, quote size, price of the last trade, size of the last trade, the high price for the day, the low price for the day, and a ranked list of the real-time and ask prices from participating market makers.
+It includes the real-time bid price, ask price, quote size, price of the last trade, size of the last trade, the high price for the day, the low price for the day, and a ranked list of the real-time best bid and ask prices from participating market makers.